bjornharrtell/jsts/README.md

 A [Google group](http://groups.google.com/group/jsts-devs) is available for developer discussions.

-Code is conformant to the
+The code tries to be conformant to the
 [Google JavaScript Style Guide](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml) and [JSLint](http://www.jslint.com/).